Visitor Visa

 How To Apply

-- Prepare Your Documentation : Gather all necessary documents, including a valid passport, proof of financial means, health insurance, and accommodation proof.
+• Prepare Your Documentation : Gather the necessary documents, including a valid passport, proof of financial means, health insurance, and accommodation proof.

-- Complete the Application Form: Fill out the long-stay visa application form available on the French consulate or embassy website.
+• Complete the Application Form: Complete the long-stay visa application form through the official France-Visas platform.

 Essential Documents You Need